womenwhocoderichmond/chapter-organization/leadership-resources/leadership_overview.md

     3. provide technical community through slack (post in your repsective technology domain channels )

     **slack is as active as we make it**
-- Attend one quartely lead meeting with directors
+- Attend one quartely chapter meeting with other leads and directors

 **Be open and committed**
 - When life hits the fan just let us know you need to step back.
 This is why we have multiple people filling roles, But remember your commitments to your positions